Anal Cancer Symptoms

 At Moffitt Cancer Center, we take symptoms like these very seriously.
 The multispecialty team within our Gastrointestinal Oncology Program will discuss any symptoms you may be experiencing, and we never require a referral.
 If the symptoms point toward the possibility of anal cancer, we can begin the diagnostic process immediately, all within our state-of-the-art cancer center.
 For those who are diagnosed with anal cancer, our collaborative tumor board will meet right away, and every week thereafter, to evaluate the condition and treatment plan as long as the patient is under our care.
 We can help manage every step of the patient’s progress, and we can coordinate treatment with the patient’s primary physician to ensure that proper follow-up care continues once the cancer is in remission.

-If you have questions about anal cancer symptoms, or you want to consult with our anal cancer team about other related concerns, contact Moffitt Cancer Center by calling 1-888-MOFFITT or by using our online patient registration form.
+If you have questions about anal cancer symptoms, or you want to consult with our anal cancer team about other related concerns, contact Moffitt Cancer Center by calling 1-888-MOFFITT or by using our new patient registration form.